jurek2006/angular-contract-hours/README.md

 ## Known issues

-At the moment, the biggest problem is not working properly PDF generation/downloading on mobile browsers.
+At the moment, the biggest problem is PDF generation/downloading on mobile browsers not working properly.
 It is connected with jsPDF, which is responsible for this task.

 This issue prevents the application from being useful on mobile devices so it is the most important at the moment to be solved.